Defining NLME models in Pumas

 Tip

-While more complicated transforms such as the PSDomain aren't supported, they could be applied manually in the @pre block.
+While more complicated transforms such as the PSDDomain aren't supported, they could be applied manually in the @pre block.
 However, because the Ω parameters are implicit, this is better handled in the @covariance block.

 @random: Random effects